hshi/AFQMCLAB/README.md

   //TODO: Use inverse Force Bias to fix infinit varaince problem

   //TODO: Flip spin, Yuanyao mentioned is also scales as ~L?

-  //TODO: Why it is not good about writing GreenNum in Comet, sumbitted a ticket, wait for results?

   //TODO: Infinite variance?

   //TODO: Hurricane intel mp problem?